vegaprotocol/documentation/docs/tools/vega-wallet/cli-wallet/latest/guides/build-send-commands.md

 {"commandName": {"someProperty": "someValue", "anObject": {"nestedProperty":42}}}
 ```

-* `commandName` is the name of the command you want to submit, such as "voteSubmission", or "orderCancellation".
+* `commandName` is the name of the command you want to submit, such as `voteSubmission`, or `orderCancellation`.
 It should be camel or snake case.
-* `someProperty` is the name of the property or properties that are required by the command, such as "proposalId" on "voteSubmission", or "price" on "orderSubmission".
+* `someProperty` is the name of the property or properties that are required by the command, such as `proposalId` on `voteSubmission`, or `price` on `orderSubmission`.
 It should be camel or snake case.
-* If the command you want to send has nested fields, `anObject` is the name of the object that wraps them, such as "peggedOrder" on "orderSubmission", or "terms" on "proposalSubmission".
+* If the command you want to send has nested fields, `anObject` is the name of the object that wraps them, such as `peggedOrder` on `orderSubmission`, or `terms` on `proposalSubmission`.

 ### Example commands